hamk-uas/datacube-storage-lab/README.md

 The storage systems that are compared are 1) a network drive (project scratch on CSC Puhti), 2) an S3 object storage (CSC Allas) that mirrors the network drive, and 3) a temp storage (CSC Puhti compute node's local NVMe) that is populated with data from the network drive.
 Different storage formats are also compared.

 The use case that the benchmarking emulates is loading of randomly-located patch time series data for machine learning training.
-In the actual use case, each compute node may not load data from all satellite image tiles over Finland but from a single tile.
-Therefore, a temp storage need not be as large as the full data.
-Intake may store the data directly in the S3 storage rather than the network drive, in the format that is found to be the best.
+In the actual use case, each compute node may not load data from all satellite image tiles over Finland but from a single tile, or perhaps two tiles.
+Therefore, the temp storage need not be as large as the full data.
+Eventually, in machine learning training and serving, intake should store the data directly in the S3 storage rather than the network drive, in the format that is found to be the best in the current benchmarking.

 ## Prerequisites and configuration